Green Card Renewal Processing Time: Standard and Expedited Processing

 4. Conclusion

 Upon becoming a U.S. permanent resident, you are issued a green card.
 A green card is typically issued for a 10-year period and then expires.
 Before your green card expires, you should renew green card status by filing Form I-90 with USCIS.
-The average processing time is about 6 to 10 months total from the date of filing Form I-90, although an I-90 processing time increase may extend this timeframe in certain cases.
+The average green card renewal processing time is about 6 to 10 months total from the date of filing Form I-90, which helps explain how long does it takes to renew green card in most situations.
 In certain cases, USCIS may expedite this process.

 If you have any questions, or if you need assistance with your green card renewal, you may consider consulting an experienced immigration law firm for guidance and please feel free to email me directly at contact@ashoorilaw.com.
 I would be happy to help you.